 - Diagonal: Same as tilt, but use a diagonal shot using both pan and tilt together.

 - Slider: Mount the camera on a slider.
 Use low angles or high angles, and slide the camera slowly for a count of 5 as you capture your shot.

 - Movement: There needs to be movement…something moving in the frame or the camera moving, or both.
 We’re not using still photos, so movement is a plus.

-- Extreme Low Angles: Shoot from an extreme low angle (such as setting the camera on the ground)
+- Extreme Low Angles: Shoot from an extremely low angle (such as setting the camera on the ground)

-- Extreme High Angles: Shoot from an extreme high angle (using a monopod – or hands – to hold the camera high up)
+- Extreme High Angles: Shoot from an extremely high angle (using a monopod – or hands – to hold the camera high up)